 Dish soap is another household item with multiple uses, it can be used on pets of all ages to soothe itchy skin and slow the spread of a flea infestation.
 A dish soap/water solution can be placed in a bowl in high flea activity areas to attract and trap adult fleas.

-Protect your Yard
+Protect your Yard from Fleas

 Fleas don’t just magically appear inside your home, they hitch a ride on you or your pet from the outdoors and then make themselves comfortable inside.
 The simple act of keeping up with yard care can greatly reduce the chance of fleas finding their way into your home.
 Fleas like tall grass and weeds, so mowing often and spraying for weeds are both highly recommended.
 If you have a green thumb, plants such as lemon balm, sage, rosemary, basil, and mint can deter fleas and other pests.
 If you’re still struggling to get your flea problem under control, diatomaceous earth in pet potty and play areas can also be helpful.